bnossum/midgetv/README.md

 ### Examples of midgetv on hardware
 See [here](work/hwtst).
-Hardware that can implement a bit-bang UART may load a program without Verilog recompule, see directories [midgetv_blast](work/sw/hwexamples/midgetv_blast/) and [dynhw](work/sw/dynhw/).
+Hardware that can implement a bit-bang UART may load a program without Verilog recompile, see directories [midgetv_blast](work/sw/hwexamples/midgetv_blast/) and [dynhw](work/sw/dynhw/).

 ### Example programs